JunaidAshraf1/Nuxt-Capacitor-Android-Electron-iOS-Web-Vuetify-Starter-Template/README.md

 # generate static project
 $ npm run generate

+# generate static project to generate no-ssr code and copy to all platform from dist folder
+$ npm run generate-capacitor

 ```

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).